-14.18.Owner operator/caretaker quarters
+14.18.150 Owner operator/caretaker quarters

-- (1) Definition, one dwelling unit, accessory to a primary use, for persons who live on premises for the necessary purposes of managing, operating, maintaining, or guarding a primary nonresidential use. - (2) Quarters may be occupied by either the owner of the principal use and his/her immediate family, or employees of the owner as well as their immediate family members. - (3) In the RB zone, the use must be accessory to a business use.
+- (1) Definition. one dwelling unit, accessory to a primary use, for persons who live on premises for the necessary purposes of managing, operating, maintaining, or guarding a primary nonresidential use. - (2) Quarters may be occupied by either the owner of the principal use and his/her immediate family, or employees of the owner as well as their immediate family members. - (3) In the RB zone, the use must be accessory to a business use.

-14.18.
-Permanent supportive housing
+14.18.160 Permanent supportive housing

-- This is a new use added for compliance with recent changes in state law. - (1) Definition.
+(1) Definition.
 Subsidized leased housing, utilizing admissions practices with lower barriers to entry than would be typical for other subsidized or unsubsidized rental housing and which is paired with on-site or off-site voluntary services.

-14.18.Seasonal worker housing
+14.18.170 Seasonal worker housing